apache/servicecomb-docs/java-chassis-reference/en_US/using-java-chassis-in-spring-boot/components-for-spring-boot.md

 * spring-boot-starter-provider

 Enable the core functionality of java chassis via @EnableServiceComb in Spring Boot.
 This feature can be used for "JAVA application mode" and "Web development mode".
-In the "Web development method", the web environment is disabled by spring.main.web-environment=false.
+In the "Web development mode", the web environment is disabled by spring.main.web-environment=false.
 Therefore, this module is mainly to solve the problem of "JAVA application mode".